Published: 28 July 2018

 So who is the barrier to progress?
 If Putin as you say has gone out there and tried to become part of NATO, tried to build bridges, do all this diplomacy, provide this infrastructure.
 Where is the barrier to progress in all this?
 What’s stopping this happening?
 Why isn’t this partnership thriving and blossoming?

-“Ideology,” says White.
+“Ideology,” says Wight.
 “The indoctrination with this born to rule Western exceptionalism, this focus on liberal democracy as the only game in town when it comes to running the world’s affairs.
 They want to reshape the world, refashion the world in their own image and they by in large have.
 It’s an interesting phenomenon and dynamic which I think help you explain how this works in reality.

 Donald Trump came on the scene in 2016 with none of the ideological baggage of the other past or present presidential candidates.
 He had no prior political experience.
 He was a swashbuckling businessman, or certainly liked to present himself as one.

-“I have no candle for Donald Trump,” says White.
+“I have no candle for Donald Trump,” says Wight.
 “Don’t get me wrong.
 But when he started talking about resetting relations with Russia, about moving away from confrontation, about accepting Russia as a partner in the fight against ISIS or Daesh and try to roll back from foreign policy adventure, from war in the Middle East, from this overarching huge commitment of US military power around the world, US subsidisation of NATO and so on and so forth.
 There was a cri du coeur issued in Washington amongst all these liberal interventionists and neocons and this is, I think, what’s been feeding this Robert Mueller investigation, to try and bring him back into line.”

-“Donald Trump didn’t come with any of that kind of baggage, any of that ideological drivers,” says White.
+“Donald Trump didn’t come with any of that kind of baggage, any of that ideological drivers,” says Wight.
 “He wanted to sort out a mess that he felt had been left behind by his predecessor.
 Business man, he wanted to make deals, he wanted to sort problems out.
 He sees himself as a problem solver.
 Whether you think he’s good at that or not, that’s another discussion.
 And I think he brought that to the table and he realised quickly that he was not gonna be allowed to, because his administration, regardless of what you think of him.

 “I think he’s an awful man in many ways, but his administration was placed under a veritable siege in the interest of an alliance against international global terrorism.
 He got rid of Steve Bannon for different reasons and he’s had to bring in John Bolton.
 Mike Pompeo.
 These guys are part of the war machine.”